kanzure/python-brlcad/README.md

-# python-brlcad: Open-source solid modeling in python.
+# python-brlcad

-The **python-brlcad** module provides a way to use [brlcad](http://brlcad.org/) from inside python based on ctypes bindings.
+Use [brlcad](http://brlcad.org/) from python based on ctypes bindings.
 These ctypes bindings are generated during install-time using [ctypesgen](https://github.com/kanzure/ctypesgen).

 ## installing